 Note: I wrote this in about 1998, before the Manoa Faculty Senate passed the "new core".
-I still (2009) think that it would be a better way to organize the curriculum, so I have left it here in case anyone is interested.
+I still (2014) think that it would be a better way to organize the curriculum, so I have left it here in case anyone is interested.
 In my opinion, the new core is not a "core" in any normal sense of the word.
-It's "design" was more about a creating a structure that will continually re-define a "core" than about the content that would be included.
+It's "design" was more about creating a structure and procedure to continually re-define a "core" than about the content that would be included.
 The resulting structure strikes me as an undue amount of overhead, mired in campus politics and kuleana protection, arising out of an apparent inability to decide what knowledge actually constitutes the core of an education today.
-It amounts to "passing the buck" rather than a shared of understanding of what should constitute the core of an education at the University of Hawaii.
+It amounts to "passing the buck" rather than a shared understanding of what should constitute the core of an education at the University of Hawaii.

-The old (pre-Fall 2001) Manoa Core and Graduation Requirements were a burdensome, Byzantine, ossified mess that grew through time.
+The old (pre-Fall 2001) Manoa Core and Graduation Requirements became a burdensome, Byzantine, ossified mess that had grown through time.
 (See Ron Cambra's "The UHM Core: Snapshots" , [This web-page was taken down or moved.
 Ask Dr Cambra where it has gone.])
-I suspect that it inhibited innovation and did not demonstrably enhanced education.
+It inhibited innovation and did not demonstrably enhanced education.

 I would argue that the current Manoa requirements are worse.
-There is no pretense of it being a core.
+There is no pretense of their being a core.
 The Foundations and Focus structure entails administrative overhead to seek, assign, and track course designations and student effort to find courses with the needed designations.
-The situation is made worse by A&S having it's own similarly byzantine though more slowly changing and essentially orthogonal set of requirements.
-In short, what we have is demonstrably complex and not demonstrably successful.
+The situation is made more complex by A&S having it's own byzantine, though unaligned and now essentially orphaned, distribution requirements.
+In short, what we have is complex to manage, hard to navigate, and not demonstrably successful.
+Tear it all down!

 The requirements should be simplified to free the students to explore the university in ways that they deem interesting, and to allow the faculty to be more responsive to student needs.
 At the same time, breadth of perspective should be encouraged, and faculty should encourage and demand intellectual rigor and challenge in all courses.

 Below are a set of proposed changes that are intended to address these concerns.
 I offer them as a point of departure for discussion of a re-formed core.